 - skin darkening in the folds of your neck, armpits, or other areas

-Glycosuria resulting from gestational diabetes typically doesn’t cause any additional symptoms.
+Glycosuria resulting from gestational diabetes typically doesn’t cause additional symptoms.

-If you begin experiencing any unusual symptoms, see your doctor.
+If you begin experiencing unusual symptoms, see your doctor.

 Glycosuria can be diagnosed in a number of ways, but urinalysis is the most common approach.

-For this test, your doctor will ask you to urinate on a test strip to be sent off to a lab for testing.
+For this test, your doctor will ask you to urinate in a cup.
+In a lab or at a clinic, a test strip will be dipped into the urine.
 The lab technician will be able to determine whether your urine glucose levels suggest glycosuria.
-You may have glycosuria if the amount of glucose in your urine is higher than 180 milligrams per deciliter (mg/dL) in a single day.

 If your blood sugar levels are high and diabetes hasn’t been diagnosed previously, your doctor will likely perform a glycated hemoglobin (A1C) test.
 This blood test provides information about your blood sugar levels for the past few months.

 Glycosuria isn’t a cause for concern on its own.
 No treatment is needed if there isn’t an underlying condition causing you to pass high amounts of glucose in your urine.

 If a condition like diabetes is causing your glycosuria, your doctor will work with you to develop a treatment plan.